GoGoKo699/Random-Density-Matrix/README.md

 This is a repository for all code written for the article *Exact analytical relation between the entropies and the dominant eigenvalue of random reduced density matrices*.

-All code is written Python.
+All codes are written in Python.
 Libraries required:

   - matplotlib for plots
   - numpy, statistics, random, time

 #### Usage
-In this example there are files that output every plots in the article, which were generated with real normal distribution.
+In this example, there are files that output every plot in the article, generated with the real normal distribution.
-An option of complex normal distribution is provided in each python code, please switch ''real'' to ''complex''.
+An option of the complex normal distribution is provided in each python code.
+Please switch from ''real'' to ''complex''.

 ##### How to cite